 - Make it a networking hour.
 With the music playing, encourage your guests to ask questions and engage with everyone.
 Questions about favorite artists or concert memories are great ice-breakers.

 Tip: Live music can still happen in a virtual space.
-Plan for your event to feature a live concert from a favorite artist.
+Plan for your event to feature a live virtual concert from a favorite artist.

 While learning and improving skills is always important, many people want to attend events to get away from the typical hustle and bustle of their daily work.
 Consider incorporating some time for meditating, hold a yoga session, a dance party, or some other physical activity that can be done from the comfort of your viewer’s homes.

 It’s no secret that people are obsessed with playing games online.
-Take your virtual event to the next level by creating a game for your guests to explore throughout the event.
+Take your virtual event to the next level by creating a virtual game for your guests to explore throughout the event.
 Have your attendees navigate a land to find special speaking sessions and earn badges for their engagement.
 You can even make it personal by allowing guests to create avatars and add company logos to brand parts of the game.

 Explore Our World’s Wonders